lucky-media/guidelines/pages/design/designers.md

 # Web UI Starter

-The majority of our projects leap headfirst into our custom-built Figma Project Starter.
+The majority of our projects leap headfirst into our custom-built Figma [Web UI Starter](https://www.figma.com/community/file/1243858237628374539).
 Crafted with precision and designed specifically with our technological choices in mind, it will ensure your design journey takes flight.

-Prior to designing, duplicate the Project Starter to your drafts or team.
+Prior to designing, duplicate the [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) to your drafts or team.

-Inside our Starter, you will uncover:
+Inside our [Web UI Starter](https://www.figma.com/community/file/1243858237628374539), you will uncover:

 - 404 Page
 - Alerts